flaming-toast/ddg-cli/README.md

 Sometimes I'm too lazy to open a web browser if I just want a definition of some word/name/etc.
 I just whipped this up to practice perl+shell scripting. : )

-Utilizes duckduckgo's isntant answer api: http://api.duckduckgo.com/
+Utilizes duckduckgo's instant answer api: http://api.duckduckgo.com/